xiecang/firefox-config/README.md

 This repository contains a set of scripts and configuration files that can be used to modify the behavior of Firefox.

+**Be aware that updates to Firefox may result in some icon styles or scripts becoming incompatible.
+This configuration is only tailored to the latest stable version of Firefox, and has currently been tested and verified on version 123.0.**

 # Overview

 ![Overview1](https://raw.githubusercontent.com/xiecang/firefox-config/master/images/overview_1.png)